GillonPaterson/kManGroupApp/README.md

 # kManGroupApp
-Welcome to K man group app
+Hello welcome to K man group app

 ## How to start your application